gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 Notice how many constraints disappear.
 Every line through the center sums to zero automatically because its values cancel in opposite pairs.
 Every other line has an antipodal line with the sum of antipodal opposite numbers.
 If one of them sums to zero, so does the other.

 Of course, simplifying the constraints introduces a risk: perhaps no solutions satisfy the extra symmetry at all.
-At this point, antisymmetry was not a theorem.
-It was simply a plausible place to search.
+At this point, antisymmetry was simply a plausible place to search, following the [drunkard's principle](https://en.wikipedia.org/wiki/Streetlight_effect).

 But once I started thinking about zero-sum hexagons, another structure appeared.

-### Observation: Every zero-sum hexagon is a repetition of the same 6-point ring
+### Observation: Every zero-sum hexagon is build from the same 6-point ring

 Consider any hexagonal grid, zero-sum or not.
 Take the six cells surrounding any interior point and add the alternating pattern $$[-1,+1,-1,+1,-1,+1].$$ Leave the central cell unchanged.